 The DMO concerts are uniquely designed as collaborations of musical performance and community engagement.
 Some notable previous events include the City Trees concert in December 2015, which combined the orchestra’s donation and planting of new trees in front of the recently renovated Baldwin auditorium, with the orchestral premier of “City Trees” by Michael Markowski, and the inspired artwork of Clara K. Johnson.
 The “Concerted Effort Symposium” hosted by DMO in November 2014 brought an expert panel of health and arts leaders to discuss the important intersection of music with health, together with diverse performers from medical students to retirees from the community.
 Other partnerships, both past and being planned, include the Emily K Center, the Scrap Exchange of Durham, Kidznotes, Broadway Bound, the Choral Society of Durham, local schools, churches, and professional musicians.

-Verena Mösenbichler-Bryant, Duke University Assistant Professor of the Practice of Music and Director of the Duke University Wind Symphony, serves as the conductor and artistic director of DMO.
+Verena Mösenbichler-Bryant, Duke University Associate Professor of the Practice of Music and Director of the Duke University Wind Symphony, serves as the conductor and artistic director of DMO.
 Mösenbichler-Bryant is an accomplished and excellent conductor, and her skills conducting the orchestra and choosing repertoire that is both challenging and appropriate have been instrumental to DMO’s success and growth.